Skip to content

 Can I reimburse myself for medical expenses from a past year with HSA funds?

-Yes, you can use HSA funds to reimburse yourself for qualified medical expenses from a previous year—as long as the expense was incurred after your HSA was established and you kept proper documentation.
+Short answer: Yes.
+You can reimburse yourself for qualified medical expenses from a prior year as long as the expense occurred after your HSA was opened and you kept proper documentation.

-Example: You paid $300 out of pocket for a doctor visit last year, saved the receipt, and now want to reimburse yourself from your HSA—that’s perfectly allowed.
+For example, if you paid $300 out of pocket for a doctor visit last year, saved the receipt, and your HSA was already open at the time of the visit, you may reimburse yourself from your HSA today.

 Post navigation